Education-Victory/promptio/docs/technical/Algorithms.md

 Your constraints are well-identified and cover the main issues that would affect the implementation of a solution for the problem.
 My additional points emphasize some operational rules and guarantees provided by the problem description, which help in streamlining the solution approach.
 </SimpleCodeDisplay>

 ## Step 3.
-Create general testcases and edge testcases
+Write down testcases

-Creating testcases by yourself can help you to make sure you are fully understanding the question.
+Writing test cases can help you understand/analyze the problem and later test the code.

 ### Prompt

 <SimpleCodeDisplay type="code">